Vyral/scott-hoffman/_posts/2020-02-10-are-you-a-goal--or-growth-conscious-person.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>I’m sharing the differences between goal and growth conscious people.
+<p style="text-align: center;"><em>I’m sharing the differences between goal- and growth-conscious people.
 Which do you want to be?</em></p>

-Today I’m sharing the differences between goal conscious and growth conscious people.
+Today I’m sharing the differences between goal-conscious and growth-conscious people.
 Which do you want to be?

 **Goal-conscious people:**